gniriki/gniriki.com/Input/posts/Publishing-site-on-Amazon-S3.md

 #### Root account

-You should never use your root(main) account to manage your Amazon account.
+You should never use your root(main) account to manage your Amazon services.
 Never ever.
-Use [IAM user](http://docs.aws.amazon.com/general/latest/gr/root-vs-iam.html) account instead.
+Fortunalety, Amazon let's you create additional users account, called
+[IAM users](http://docs.aws.amazon.com/general/latest/gr/root-vs-iam.html).
 If someone gets access to your root account, you're done for, while an IAM account can always be disabled.
 So the first step after creating AWS account is to [create administrator IAM account](http://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html).
 Then secure your root account with
 [Multi-factor authentication](https://aws.amazon.com/iam/details/mfa/) and leave it be.